ShortTimeNoSee/echoes-of-time/README.md

 ```

 ## License
 MIT License.
-Use, modify, and distribute freely
+Use, modify, and distribute freely.